 - The built-in databases for ca. 50,000 discrete organic chemicals include measured and predicted half-life values commonly required for chemical assessments and parameterizing models, e.g., half-lives in air, water, soil, sediment and biotransformation half-lives in fish and mammals

-- The US EPA’s OPERA QSAR models for physical-chemical property and fish biotransformation half-life prediction
+- The US EPA’s OPERA QSAR models are inlcuded for physical-chemical property and fish biotransformation half-life prediction

-- Iterative Fragment Selection (IFS) models & QSARINS models for biotransformation half-lives in fish and humans and total elimination half-lives in humans
+- Iterative Fragment Selection (IFS) models & QSARINS models are included for biotransformation half-lives in fish and humans and total elimination half-lives in humans

 - The built-in databases and QSARs are used to auto-parameterize the models from a user-entered SMILES notation (or CAS or name), while allowing options for user-preferred inputs of select model input parameters